natejw/natejw/README.md

 ## Hi 👋 My name is Nate Wombwell
 #### Student & Front-End Developer
 ##### I've been learning code for over 5 years now.
-Found lots f things in end user hardware, front end & back end developing aswell!
+Found lots of things in end user hardware, front end & back end developing aswell!
 The coding community that I have met along the way is just amazing aswell.
 There is lots of amazing people out there, there are mostly the reason I got into coding into the first place.

 🌍  I'm based in Victoria, Australia